GraemeFulton/recordsticking/wp-content/plugins/photo-gallery/readme.txt

 6.7.15 Buttons and title margin.
 Set the buttons (social media sharing and comments) and title margins using CSS type values.
 6.7.16 Buttons size.
 Set the buttons (social media sharing and comments) size in pixels.
 6.7.17 Buttons color.
 Select the buttons (social media sharing and comments) color.
 6.7.18 Buttons and title border width.
-Set the border width for the buttons (social media sharing and comments) and title.
+Set the border width for the buttons (social media sharing and comments) and gallery image title.
 6.7.19 Buttons and title border style.
-Select the border style for the buttons (social media sharing and comments) and title.
+Select the border style for the buttons (social media sharing and comments) and gallery image title.
 6.7.20 Buttons and title border color.
-Select the border color for the buttons (social media sharing and comments) and title.
+Select the border color for the buttons (social media sharing and comments) and gallery image title.
 6.7.21 Buttons and title border radius.
-Set the border radius for the buttons (social media sharing and comments) and title.
+Set the border radius for the buttons (social media sharing and comments) and gallery image title.
 6.7.22 Buttons and title background color.
-Select the background color for the buttons (social media sharing and comments) and title.
+Select the background color for the buttons (social media sharing and comments) and gallery image title.
 6.7.23 Buttons and title background transparency.
-Set the level of the background transparency for the buttons (social media sharing and comments) and title.
+Set the level of the background transparency for the buttons (social media sharing and comments) and gallery image title.
 6.7.24 Buttons or title alignment.
 Choose an alignment for either buttons or title.
 The second option will be adjusted automatically.

 6.8 Lightbox
 6.8.1 Name.
 Provide a name for the theme.
 6.8.2 Overlay background color.
-Choose the background color for the image background overlay.
+Choose the background color for the gallery image background overlay.
 6.8.3 Overlay background transparency.
 Select the level of transparency for the background overlay.
 6.8.4 Lightbox background color.
 Select the overall background color for the lightbox.
 6.8.5 Control buttons height.
 Set the height for the control buttons in the lightbox.